R.O.A.D. Ready

 Pledge to take part in R.O.A.D.
 Ready by signing up today, spreading the message by sharing your success stories, and becoming an advocate for local government employees. #BeROADReady!

 Huntsville SW RR 1 webR.O.A.D.
 Ready is a Risk Pool program designed to save lives, prevent injuries, and protect property by raising Member awareness of dangers on and near roadways.
-The Pool will provide participating Members with: (1) specifically designed resources and training to mitigate roadway risks; and (2) promotional materials to show they are R.O.A.D.
+The Pool provides participating Members with: (1) specifically designed resources and training to mitigate roadway risks; and (2) promotional materials to show they are R.O.A.D.
 Ready.

 The Pool launched the program in January 2022 and has designated each successive January as R.O.A.D.
 Ready month.
 To participate, a Member should: (1) make a commitment to becoming R.O.A.D.
 Ready by providing internal roadway safety training or using the Pool’s resources to do so; and (2) participating in national roadway, vehicle, or work zone programs.